March 11, 2019 | Abby Caviness

 - The brain gets smaller as we get older, starting some time after middle age.

-- A brain freeze happens when you eat or drink a cold substance and it chills the blood vessels and arteries in the back of your throat, including the ones taking blood to your brain, which constrict when they are cold and cause the pain in your forehead.
+- A brain freeze occurs when a cold substance chills the blood vessels and arteries in the back of your throat.
+This includes the ones taking blood to your brain, which constrict and cause the pain in your forehead.

 Get Mental Stimulation

-Try taking a few minutes of your day and dedicate them to a mentally stimulating activity, such as reading, doing word puzzles or math problems, drawing, or any other activity requiring your mind to think.
+Try dedicating a few minutes of your day to a mentally stimulating activity.
+This includes reading, doing word puzzles or math problems, drawing, or any other activity requiring your mind to think.

 Get Physical Exercise